saifmukhtar/kinetic/docs/src/whitepaper.md

 * **S/Kademlia extensions:** libp2p supports cryptographic node ID generation, making Sybil identity generation computationally expensive.
 When combined with redundant storage, the attacker faces both an increased cost per identity and the need to control multiple independent keyspace regions.
 * **Competitive Gossip:** DHT nodes continue to validate payloads before storing or propagating them, preventing the redundant locations from being filled with invalid spam.
-* **Grace-Period Escalation:** Even if an attacker successfully eclipses a name temporarily, the legitimate owner's heartbeat can be re-published to all \\(M\\) locations, restoring visibility to the network.
+* **Grace-Period Escalation:** Even if an attacker successfully eclipses a name temporarily, the legitimate owner's heartbeat can be re-published to all $M$ locations, restoring visibility to the network.

 By adding redundant deterministic storage, the Kinetic Protocol eliminates the single most critical vulnerability of its stateless DHT architecture while maintaining zero fees, zero central authority, and purely client-side consensus.